Ed94/gencpp/docs/Parser_Algo.md

 1. `parse_attributes`
 2. Parse specifiers
+3. If the `parse_type` was called from a template parse, check to see if class was used instead of typname and consume as name.
-3. This is where things get ugly for each of these depend on what the next token is.
+4. This is where things get ugly for each of these depend on what the next token is.
     1. If its an in-place definition of a class, enum, struct, or union:
     2. If its a decltype (Not supported yet but draft impl there)
     3. If its a compound native type expression (unsigned, char, short, long, int, float, dobule, etc )
     4. Ends up being a regular type alias of an identifier
-4. Parse specifiers (postfix)
+5. Parse specifiers (postfix)
-5. We need to now look ahead to see If we're dealing with a function typename
+6. We need to now look ahead to see If we're dealing with a function typename
-6. If wer're dealing with a function typename:
+7. If wer're dealing with a function typename:
     1. Shove the specifiers, and identifier code we have so far into a return type typename's Name (untyped string)
         1. Reset the specifiers code for the top-level typeanme
     2. Check to see if the next token is an identifier: